ececli/Exposure-Notification-on-RPi/README.md

 # Exposure-Notification-on-RPi

+## Introduction

 Codes and Data for the Exposure Notification on the Raspberry Pi.
+Exposure Notification Service, previous is called Contact Tracing, is named by Apple and Google in their [documents](https://www.apple.com/covid19/contacttracing/).
+The code here implements the Bluetooth Specification from Apple and Google on Raspberry Pis which run Debian-based systems.

 ## How to Run The Codes